andreterceiro/dio-mobile-meu-tudo--flexibility-and-responsivity-in-react-native/README.md

 ```

 The outer <View /> component has 2 childrens, a <Text /> and another <View>.
 The inner <View> has 2 <Text /> components as children and is children of the outer <View />.
 And you can apply the same idea for the other components.

+# Simple example with two boxes

+Please see this simple example.
+In this example teacher draw 2 boxes in the screen, one red and another blue.
+These boxes were aligned vertically.